omi3123/matplotib-visualization-hub/README.md

 🥧 Pie Charts

-📘 What You'll Learn
-How to install and import Matplotlib

-Create line plots, scatter plots, bar charts, histograms, and pie charts

-Customize plots with markers, colors, line styles, grids, legends, and labels

-Build subplots and multi-plot layouts

-Save plots as image files

 🛠️ Installation
 bash
 Copy
 Edit
 pip install matplotlib
+📘 What You’ll Learn
+Setting up and using Matplotlib in your projects

+Creating and customizing line plots

+Adding markers and modifying line styles

+Labeling axes and adding titles

+Adding grids for better readability

+Using subplots to create multi-plot layouts

+Building scatter plots, bar charts, histograms, and pie charts

+Saving your plots to image files

 💻 Quick Example
 python
 Copy